nus-cs2103-AY2324S1/ip/docs/README.md

 ### `deadline [description] /by [YYYY-MM-DD]`

-Adds a deadline with the specified description and due date to the task list
+Adds a deadline with the specified description and due date to the task list.

-Example of usage:
+_Example of usage:_

 `deadline cs2100 tutorial /by 2023-10-05`

-Expected outcome:
+_Expected outcome:_

 Adds a Deadline to the task list.
 The Deadline is for cs2100 tutorial, due on 5th October.

-Description of the outcome:
+_Description of the outcome:_

 ```
 Got it.
 I've added this task: